noqqe/why-openbsd.rocks/content/fact/sysmerge.md

 title: "sysmerge(8)"
 ---

-`sysmerge` is a tool that nicely helps you migrating your config files during a release upgrade.
-This includes line by line merging using `sdiff`.
-Its fully integrated in the upgrade process.
+The `sysmerge` tool simplifies the migration of your config files during a release upgrade.
+This includes line-by-line merging using `sdiff`.
+It is fully integrated into the upgrade process.

 Details: